 Do not use personalized start files to load environment modules; it can cause conflicts.
-Instead, set up any unique environments that you need as described in the Customized environments section below.
+Instead, set up any unique environments that you need as described in our Customized environments documentation.
 Use that approach to create and save different environments for various aspects of your work - one for model runs and another for data analysis, for example.